Limmen/csle/docs/_docs/development_conventions.md

-Finally, when the code review and associated fixes are completed, the pull request is merged into the main/master branch and may optionally trigger a release pipeline where build artifacts are pushed to code servers (i.e. DockerHub and PyPi).
+Finally, when the code review and associated fixes are completed, the pull request is merged into the main/master branch and may optionally trigger a release pipeline where build artifacts are pushed to code servers (i.e., DockerHub and PyPi).

 <p align="center">
 <img src="./../../img/ci_pipeline.png" width="75%">